hemakumar0416/js-help-notes/README.md

 ## var :

-A variable declared with the `var` keyword is available from the written out function (as opposed to an anonymous function) it is declared in.
+A variable declared with the `var` keyword shjkehis available from the written out function (as opposed to an anonymous function) it is declared in.

 ## while loop :